 Many Panther fans make the two-hour drive to Cedar Falls from Des Moines for game day.
-UNI finished last season 5-6 overall and 4-4 in Missouri Valley Football Conference play and will be tested this season with a tough schedule against ranked teams.
 One of the best things about attending a UNI football game is that the temperature is great no matter the weather, a real bonus when you have littles in tow.

 The Hy-Vee Fan Zone has become one of the school’s most popular game day traditions.
 Spend $50 at any Cedar Falls, Waterloo or Waverly Hy-Vee stores all season long and receive one ticket into the Hy-Vee Fan Zone Tailgate at each home game.
 They will have lots of food, of course, and live music all season long.
-October 7th is Homecoming, against Western Illinois and October 21st is Family weekend against Youngstown State.
+Homecoming and Parents Weekend are both fun games to attend.

 Will your family be attending a college football game this fall?
 If so, let us know where!